Search

 Fresh ingredients for making tahini sauce.

-Gather & Prepare Ingredients: Juice lemons, peel garlic, and measure tahini.
+Gather & Prepare Ingredients: Juice the lemons, peel the garlic, and measure the tahini.
+Chef’s Tip: Lightly coat your measuring cup with oil or spray—this helps the tahini slip out cleanly without sticking.

 Tahini, garlic, salt, and lemon juice in a food processor, blended into a chunky base, ready to be processed into smooth and creamy tahini sauce.
 Fresh parsley, lemons, and ikat blue linen are in the background.